KrishanBhasin/security-advice/index.md

 **Do not sideload apps**.
 This bypasses many security protections Google put in place to protect Android phones, and is a HUGE infection vector.

 ## Passwords
+### Password Manager

-We strongly recommend you install and use a password manager.
+Install and use a password manager on all your devices.
 [LastPass](https://www.lastpass.com/) offers a free version which lets you generate secure passwords and share them securely between your devices.

-Don’t reuse the same passwords (or similar passwords) across sites.
-It is better to keep a list of random passwords in a text file or Word document than it is to re-use passwords.
+**Don’t reuse the same passwords** (or similar passwords) across sites - most successful hijacks are done by trying people's passwords from another, poorly secured website.
+Instead, use the password manager to create long, unique and completely random passwords which are automatically entered in to the password field.

-If you can remember your password, it is likely not strong enough.

-Any clever scheme you use to remember your passwords can be cracked within minutes by modern techniques.
-Pick truly random passwords instead, and save them in a password manager like LastPass.
+For your "master" password, create a long memorable passphrase rather than a short, random and hard-to-remember password.
+[Consider this comic](https://xkcd.com/936/).
+Combined with Multi-Factor Authentication this will make for a very secure password store.

+LastPass offers a [Security Challenge](https://helpdesk.lastpass.com/lastpass-security-challenge/) you can use regularly to ensure your passwords are secure.

 Move all your critical account passwords (email/Facebook/Twitter/etc.) to LastPass stored/generated ones.
-Progressively move other accounts over to 1password as you log in to them naturally.
+Progressively move other accounts over to LastPass as you log in to them naturally.

+### Multi-Factor Authentication

+Install [Authy](https://authy.com/) on your phone and follow their guides to set it up with all your accounts (set up LastPass using [this guide](https://helpdesk.lastpass.com/yo/multifactor-authentication-options/)).
+Sometimes this is referred to as TOTP, 2FA, MFA or "Google Authenticator".
+You will scan a 2D barcode and then the app will create new six-digit codes every 60 seconds.

+**Multi-Factor Authentication and a Password manager makes it so hard to break in to your online accounts most attackers would just give up!**

 ## Laptop